SwiftSeal/resistify/README.md

 Your `input.fa` should contain the amino acid sequences of your proteins of interest.
 Multiline and sequence description fields are allowed.
+Stop codons "*" are permitted at the end of sequences - internal stop codons are not.

 An `output_directory` will be created which will contain the results of your run:
  - `results.tsv` - A table of the length, classification, and predicted functionality of each sequence, as well as the presence of any MADA motif or CJID domain